midilab/uClock/README.md

 # uClock

-**BPM clock generator for Arduino** is a library to implement BPM clock tick calls using **hardware timer1 interruption** for tight and solid timming clock ticks.
-Tested on ATmega168/328, ATmega16u4/32u4 and ATmega2560.
+**BPM clock generator for Arduino and Teensy** is a library to implement BPM clock tick calls using **hardware interruption** for tight and solid timming clock ticks.
+Tested on ATmega168/328, ATmega16u4/32u4, ATmega2560 and Teensy LC.

 Generate your self tight BPM clock for music, audio/video productions, performances or instalations.
 You can clock your MIDI setup or sync different protocols as you wish.